awsdocs/aws-java-developer-guide/doc_source/java-dg-exceptions.rst

 :aws-java-class:`AmazonServiceException` is the most common exception that you'll experience when using the |sdk-java|.
 This exception represents an error response from an AWS service.
-For example, if you try to terminate an |EC2| instance that doesn't exist, EC2 will return an error response and all the details of that error response will be included in the thrown :classname:`AmazonServiceException`.
+For example, if you try to terminate an |EC2| instance that doesn't exist, EC2 will return an error response and all the details of that error response will be included in the :classname:`AmazonServiceException` that's thrown.
-For some cases, a subclass of :classname:`AmazonServiceException` will be thrown to allow developers fine grained control over handling error cases through catch blocks.
+For some cases, a subclass of :classname:`AmazonServiceException` is thrown to allow developers fine-grained control over handling error cases through catch blocks.

-When you encounter an :classname:`AmazonServiceException`, you know that your request was successfully sent to the AWS service, but could not be successfully processed either because of errors in the request's parameters or because of issues on the service side.
+When you encounter an :classname:`AmazonServiceException`, you know that your request was successfully sent to the AWS service but couldn't be successfully processed.
+This can be because of errors in the request's parameters or because of issues on the service side.

 :classname:`AmazonServiceException` provides you with information such as: